google/clusterfuzz/docs/production-setup/setting_up_bots.md

 ### macOS

 Mac is a supported platform for fuzzing.
-Currently, only [AddressSanitizer], [LeakSanitizer], [UndefinedBehaviorSanitizer] and [ThreadSanitizer] [sanitizer] are available on this platform.
-For [fuzzing engine], only [libFuzzer] is available on this platform.
+The sanitizers supported on Mac are [AddressSanitizer], [LeakSanitizer], [UndefinedBehaviorSanitizer] and [ThreadSanitizer].
+The only [fuzzing engine] supported on Mac is [libFuzzer].

 Mac is not a supported platform on [Google Compute Engine], so you would need to run it on physical hardware or some sort of virtualization running on top of it.

-Following are the steps to setup and run ClusterFuzz:
+Below are the steps to set up and run ClusterFuzz:

 * Create a service account key following the instructions provided [here](https://cloud.google.com/docs/authentication/getting-started).